ZwerOxotnik/CuberiteExamplePlugin/readme.md

 git clone https://github.com/mathiascode/CommandSpy || cd CommandSpy && git pull && cd ..
 cd ..
 ```

-After Cuberite loaded your server, use the commands below one by one to get API files & .luacheckrc

-* load APIDump
-* api
-* apicheck
-* stop

 ```sh
 # Copy the API into ZBS